rtx9/kITchen_Knife/README.md

 # kITchen_Knife

-## Scripts and Snippets to contribute time saving your routine actions.
+## Base coded community scripts that dev can contribute to
 ### For example: changing the IP address of your ethernet port.
 ### Tags: <br>
 ##### STS  -SHORT TERM SCHEDULE    (long Term Project) <br>